-Senior Nuclear Energy Analyst
+Senior Nuclear Energy Analyst@charlyne_smith

 Charlyne Smith is a Senior Nuclear Energy Analyst on the Nuclear Energy Innovation team at the Breakthrough Institute.
 Originally from St. Catherine, Jamaica, Charlyne moved to the United States in 2012 to pursue a career in science and technology focusing on energy solutions for current and future generations.
 Charlyne holds bachelor’s degrees in Chemistry and Mathematics, as well as a master’s and a PhD in Nuclear Engineering.